 Cover pool support could provide additional rating stability to Danske Mortgage Bank's mortgage covered bonds.
-Our cash flow analysis shows, that if the issuer would be downgraded to BBB, the currently maintained nominal overcollateralisation of 29% would still be sufficient to support the highest achievable rating on the mortgage covered bonds.
+Our cash flow analysis shows, that if the issuer would be downgraded to BBB, the currently maintained nominal overcollateralisation of 28% would still be sufficient to support the highest achievable rating on the mortgage covered bonds.

 The programme benefits from a fully hedged profile.
 The fixed rate covered bonds are all hedged into floating.
 The asset cash flows are also fully hedged to mitigate any basis risk arising from different fixings under the floating mortgage loans.
 Effectively, the hedge takes out any margin over the reference rate until the legal maturity of the assets and bonds.
-The swap, contracted with Danske Bank A/S will not accelerate in case of a default of Danske Bank, collateral posting is onesided and the ISDA agreement and schedule is in line with our counterparty methodology.
-However, the swap documentation does not cover the one-year extension option under the softbullet covered bonds that themselves will convert to floating with a varying margin between 0-1%.
+The swap, contracted with Danske Bank A/S will not accelerate in case of a default of Danske Bank, collateral posting is one-sided and the ISDA agreement and schedule is in line with our counterparty methodology.
+However, the swap documentation does not cover the one-year extension option under the soft-bullet covered bonds that themselves will convert to floating with a varying margin between 0-1%.

 The programme is most sensitive to a combination of low prepayments (1%) and low interest rates (-1%).
-This is mainly driven by maturity mismatches arising from the bonds' weighted average remaining life of 4.1 years (including extension) in comparison to the 8.9 years of remaining life of the residential mortgage loans.
+This is mainly driven by maturity mismatches arising from the bonds' weighted average remaining life of 3.1 years (including extension) in comparison to the 8.8 years of remaining life of the residential mortgage loans.
 As such, in the event of recourse to the cover pool and where available asset cash flows are not sufficient to pay the bonds' maturing liability, we have assumed stressed asset sales to cure liquidity shortfalls.
 We have applied a 150bp refinancing spread for the Finnish mortgage loans, which predominantly consists of private residential and shares in housing companies.
-Low rates are most penalizing as overcollateralisation will not create any excess spread.